 In conclusion, the Village Creek site was planted in accordance with approved permits and planting specifications.
-Refer to Tables 3 and 4 for a summary of 2013 performance as compared to overall project performance standards.
-The following summarizes the results of the 2013 Supplemental Monitoring.
+Refer to Tables 3 and 4 for a summary of 2014 performance as compared to overall project performance standards.
+The following summarizes the results of the 2014 Supplemental Monitoring.

-Plant Survivorship: Of supplemental plantings, total of 82 trees and 172 shrubs were live as of the October 2013 (Table 2), a survivorship rate of 82%.
-This result meets success criteria for the spplemental plantings for the project.
+Plant Survivorship: Of supplemental plantings, total of 85 trees and 184 shrubs were live as of the November 2014 (Table 2), a survivorship rate of 88%.
+This result meets success criteria for the supplemental plantings for the project.

-Vegetation Cover: Although difficult to assess the overall vegetation cover of supplemental plantings separate from the vegetation cover of the original plantings, in October 2013, the majority of supplemental plants assessed had increased in size (as determined by assessing the aerial extent of new growth of branches and leaves outward from the original planting).
-The overall vegetative cover of supplemental plantings is estimated to have increased between 10 and 50% from baseline conditions.
+Vegetation Cover: Although difficult to assess the overall vegetation cover of supplemental plantings separate from the vegetation cover of the original plantings, in November 2014, the majority of supplemental plants assessed had increased in size (as determined by assessing the aerial extent of new growth of branches and leaves outward from the original planting).
+The overall vegetative cover of individual replacement plants was estimated to have increased between 65% and 85% from baseline conditions.
+When averaged over the site, this results in an estimated site-wide vegetative cover increase of approximately 75%.
 This is within the acceptable range for the project.

-Plant Height: The observed plant height of supplemental plantings has increased every year as compared with the 2011 (installation) plant height, and is within the acceptable range at this time for the project.
+Plant Height: The observed plant height of supplemental plantings has increased every year as compared with the 2011 (installation) plant height, and is within the acceptable range for the project.